course-details-portlet

 Course content

-Course content: Research shows that humans are much better at analyzing visual information, in comparison to plain numbers.
-Effective visualization can help to better understand the data, underlying patterns, trends and connections.
+Research shows that humans are better at analyzing visual information compared to plain numbers.
+Effective visualization can help to better understand the data, underlying patterns, trends, and connections.
 Visualization is one important part of Data Science.
-However, data often comes in a raw form, is usually noisy, inaccurate, incomplete and sometimes contradicting.
-Therefore, it is important to familiarize with the preparation phase, to clean and preprocess data, to extract information out of it.
-Visualization is a central part in the whole data analysis cycle: from visual analytics during the cleansing process to rich and interactive visualizations.
+However, data often comes in a raw form, is usually noisy, inaccurate, incomplete, and sometimes contradictory.
+Therefore, it is important to familiarize oneself with the preparation phase, to clean and preprocess data, and to extract information from it.
+Visualization is a central part of the whole data analysis cycle: from visual analytics during the cleansing process to rich and interactive visualizations.

 The course consists of two main parts - data processing and data visualization, with the following topics: